lucidrains/CoLT5-attention/README.md

     - [x] handle edge case for when a row is completely masked out for triton, or simply enforce it never to be so
     - [x] fix masking in coordinate descent
     - [x] simplified some logic within the triton kernel and the problem went away. probably some tiny quirk with the compiler
+    - [x] maximum block size in triton allowed is 131k, make sure at least quarter of million sequence length can be reached. to get around this initially, one can fold a million token sequence into ~9 131k and uniformly route. offer uniform routing scheme within router itself
     - [ ] allow for saving intermediates every number of iterations - trading memory for recompute efficiency during backwards
-    - [ ] maximum block size in triton allowed is 131k, make sure at least quarter of million sequence length can be reached. to get around this initially, one can fold a million token sequence into ~9 131k and uniformly route. offer uniform routing scheme within router itself
+    - [ ] remove sinkhorn and cumulative softmax approaches and cleanup; neither can work as well as coordinate descent

 ## Citations